Kernel Scaling for Manifold Learning and Classification: Setting the Scale Parameter

+We propose to choose the scaling so as to minimize the difference between the estimated dimension $\hat{d}$ (see section \ref{sec:ID}) and the implied dimension $d_{\epsilon}(\mymat{A})$.
+We therefore set $\myvec{A}$ (and $\epsilon$) based on solving the following optimization problem

+We note that this minimization problem has one degree of freedom, which can be resolved, e.g., by arbitrarily setting $A_{1,1}=1$ (see Algorithm \ref{alg:solv_global} below).
+When working in a sufficently small ambient dimension $D$, the minimizaion can be solved using an exhaustive search (e.g., on some pre-defined grid of scaling values).
+However, for large $D$ an exhaustive search may become unfeasible in practice, so we propose a greedy algorithm, outlined below as Algorithm~\ref{alg:solv_global}, for computing both the scaling matrix $\mymat{A}$ and the scale parameter $\epsilon$.

+The proposed algorithm (Algorithm \ref{alg:solv_global}) operates by iteratively constructing the normalized dataset $\widehat{\mymat{X}}\defeq \mymat{A}\mymat{X}/\sqrt{\epsilon}$ row by row.
+To this end, the algorithm is first initialized by normalizing the first $\hat{d}$ rows (coordinates) using their empirical standard deviations (note that the estimated (or known) intrinsic dimension $\hat{d}$ is either provided as an input or estimated using DANCo \cite{danco}).
+Then, in the $\ell$-th iteration ($\ell=\hat{d}+1,\ldots D$) only the scaling factor $A_{\ell,\ell}$ for the next ($\ell$-th) row of $\mymat{X}$ and a new overall scaling $\epsilon$ are found, using a (two-dimensional) exhaustive search.
+The resulting $A_{\ell,\ell}$ is then applied to the $\ell$-th row, and the entire $\ell\times N$ data block is normalized by $\sqrt{\epsilon}$ before the next iteration.

+The computational complexity of this algorithm with $k$ hypotheses of $\epsilon$ and $A_{l,l}$ for each iteration is $O \left( N^2 k D \right)$, since $N^2$ operations are required in the computation of a single scaling hypothesis, and this is required for each coordinate $d=1,...,D$.

-The performance of Algorithm~\ref{alg:solv_global} depends on the order of the $D$ features.
-We further propose to reorder the features using a soft feature selection procedure.
+Due to the greedy nature of the algorithm, its performance depends on the order of the $D$ features.
+We further propose to reorder the features using a soft feature-selection procedure.
 The studies in \cite{cohen2002feature,lu2007feature,song2010feature} suggest an unsupervised feature selection procedure based on PCA.
 The idea is to use the features which are most correlated with the top principle components.
 We propose an algorithm for reordering the features based on their correlation with the leading coordinates of the DM embedding.
-The algorithm is termed Correlation Based Feature Permutation (CBFP) and is describe in Algorithm \ref{alg:fear_perm}.
-The algorithm uses the correlation between the $D$ features and $\hat{d}$ embedding coordinates to evaluate the impotence of each feature.
+The algorithm (Algorithm \ref{alg:fear_perm} below) is called Correlation Based Feature Permutation (CBFP), and uses the correlation between the $D$ features and $\hat{d}$ embedding coordinates.
+This correlation value provides a natural measure for the influence of each feature on the extracted embedding.